Love triangle: In entertainment

-Directed by Bengali language film director Pramathesh Barua, Devdas (1935) pivots a tragic love triangle between Devdas, Paro, and Chandramukhi.
+Directed by Bengali language film director Pramathesh Barua, Devdas (1935) pivots a tragic love triangle between Devdas, Parvati, and Chandramukhi.

 Love triangles are a popular theme in entertainment, especially romantic fiction, including opera, romance novels, soap operas, romantic comedies, manga, tabloid talk shows, and popular music.
 They are a major aspect of Indian television shows.

 Three of the highest grossing movies of all time adjusted for inflation (Gone with the Wind, Titanic and Doctor Zhivago) are romantic epics that feature a love triangle at its core.
 Young adult literature has seen a rise in the popularity of the love triangle story structure (such as Twilight or The Selection).
 But the love triangle story structure has been around since before early classic writers like William Shakespeare and Alexandre Dumas.
 Shakespeare's famous play Romeo and Juliet featured a love triangle between Juliet, Romeo, and Paris.
 Although more subtle, Dumas's classics The Count of Monte Cristo and The Three Musketeers also feature love triangles strong enough to seek revenge and start a war.

 Bengali writer Bankim Chandra Chattopadhyay's 1865 novel Durgeshnandini also follows a love triangle between Jagat Singh (a Mughal General), Tilottama (the daughter of a Bengali feudal lord), and Ayesha (the daughter of a rebel Pathan leader against whom Jagat Singh was fighting).

 In television shows, a love triangle is often prolonged, delaying final declarations of love between the pursued character and suitors that may prematurely end this dynamic or displease fans.
 Love triangles also featured prominently on soap operas, and can span more than a decade, as shown by Taylor Hamilton, Ridge Forrester and Brooke Logan on The Bold and the Beautiful, or between Luke Spencer, Laura Spencer, and Scotty Baldwin on General Hospital.

-Warned of a love triangle by one of his prospective partners, Albert Einstein conceded to her that "You have more respect for the difficulties of triangular geometry than I, old mathematicus, have."